Degree and Graduation Information (Graduate)

 The thesis committee chair’s signature signifies successful completion of the oral examination.

 All 799 Thesis Research courses are graded on a pass/fail (S/F) basis.
-A grade of pass (S) for 799 Thesis Research is not awarded until the oral examination is passed and the thesis is filed in the Graduate Studies Office.
+A grade of pass (S) for 799 Thesis Research is not awarded until the oral examination is passed and the thesis is filed with the School of Graduate Studies.

 A student who switches from a thesis option must have a revised program completion plan approved by the program coordinator.
-The School of Graduate Studies Office will then initiate a late drop or retroactive withdrawal, dropping any existing 799 Thesis Research units which show a grade of progress (IP).
+The School of Graduate Studies will then initiate a late drop or retroactive withdrawal, dropping any existing 799 Thesis Research credits which show a grade of in progress (IP).
 A withdraw (W) grade will be recorded.